HistoryThis section has been translated automatically.

 PathogenThis section has been translated automatically.

 ManifestationThis section has been translated automatically.

 The age of the initial manifestation depends on the time of infection.
-In this respect there are no disease-specific initial manifestations.
+In this respect, there are no disease-specific first manifestations.

 Usually: 5-15 years, 40-80 years.

 There is no sex predilection.

 Buttocks, trunk, extremities.
 In children: Not rarely head and neck area.

 Clinical featuresThis section has been translated automatically.

 After an incubation period of 10-30 days after the tick bite, 60-90% of infected persons develop a roundish-oval, sharply edged, centrally fading, pale red or livid red erythema starting from a central, reddened spot or a reddish papule, which slowly expands centrifugally.
 With prolonged persistence, a ring-like structure develops due to central fading, often still revealing a central stinging reaction in the form of a red papule.
 Clinical variability is high, so that urticarial or highly red or stationary erythema or plaques may also appear.